 Holland Energy Park Project Earns ISI’s Envision® Platinum Award

-The HBPW worked with HDR, the project consultant, to carry out an exhaustive Sustainable Return on Investment (SROI) analysis studying the financial, social, economic, environmental, and health impacts of various new generation energy options.
+The HBPW worked with HDR, the project consultant, to carry out an exhaustive Sustainable Return on Investment analysis studying the financial, social, economic, environmental, and health impacts of various new generation energy options.
 Through the process, the community stakeholders decided that a natural gas solution for the Energy Park with supplemental purchased power agreements for renewable energy was their best solution.

 HBPW identified a 26-acre site in the eastern section of the community, in close proximity to downtown, allowing expansion of the snowmelt system.
 The site borders wetlands on the northern edge and allows for the expansion of the Outdoor Discovery Center Macatawa Greenway trail system connecting the existing trail system to the Windmill Island Gardens.